dkinzer/roper/README.md

   status.
 (TODO: make optinal)
 * When a PR is merged or closed the resources can be released/recovered.

-At this point Roper only defines a cli interface so there is no way for GitHub to communicate with it direclty via a webhook or whatnot.
+Currently, Roper only defines a cli interface so there is no way for GitHub to communicate with it direclty via a webhook or whatnot.
 It's assumed that it will be used in conjuction with a service like jenkins ci to handle the webook part of the communication and trigger a roper staging on a desired Github event